Great0S/SahibPy/README.md

 ## Files

 * `sahibpy.py`: This is the main script that provides a command-line interface for interacting with the scraper.
-It uses the `SahibindenScraper` class from `scraper.py` to perform the scraping and data manipulation.
+It performs the scraping and data manipulation.
 * `scraper.py`: Contains the `SahibindenScraper` class, which implements the core web scraping logic.
 It uses `seleniumbase` to handle dynamic content and bypass Cloudflare protection.
 * `requirements.txt`: Lists the project's dependencies, including `rich`, `seleniumbase`, `beautifulsoup4`, and `dataclasses`.
 * `filtered_results.csv`: Stores the job postings after applying filters.
 This file is generated when the "Save to CSV" option is used after filtering.
 * `original_results.csv`: Stores the raw job postings fetched from sahibinden.com.
 This file is generated when the "Save to CSV" option is used.
-* `downloaded_files/`: This directory might contain files downloaded by `seleniumbase` during the scraping process.

 ## Dependencies